 4. The condenser coil: The condenser coil is where gaseous refrigerant returns to its liquid state.
 Contrary to popular belief the condenser coil is not a mechanical device.
 It simply provides an environment that promotes condensation.
 The condenser coil either has refrigerant in it or it doesn’t. if it doesn’t you know you have a problem and you need to call your local Toronto airconditioning repair and tuneup experts.

 5. That wacky acronym: In a recent poll more than 90% of respondents were unable to accurately state what the letters HVAC stood for.
 Considering practically everyone in the Western World depends on HVAC processes to make their life comfortable it’s a little surprising.
 So we’re going to rectify that situation right now.
 Ready?
 HVAC stands for Heating Ventilation and Air Conditioning.
 So there you have it.

-Any HVAC contractor knows there’s a lot more to your home heating system than we’ve had space to talk about here but hopefully these tidbits will help provide you a little better idea of how things work and the enormous role the HVAC system plays in your overall carbon footprint.
+Any HVAC contractor knows there’s a lot more to your home heating system than we’ve had space to talk about here but hopefully, these tidbits will help provide you with a little better idea of how things work and the enormous role the HVAC system plays in your overall carbon footprint.

 To schedule Airconditioner (AC unit) maintenance/service in Toronto, or Airconditioner (AC unit) installation call Toronto Heating and Air Conditioning at (647) 955-8625.
-We’re Toronto’s most trusted HVAC contractor because we provide our customers the service they need at a price they can afford.
+We’re Toronto’s most trusted HVAC contractor because we provide our customers with the service they need at a price they can afford.
 Give us a call today.